15 December 2006

 allowed for two degrees of emphasis.
 The elements in question are the EM

-and STRONG elements.
+elements.
 At a later stage, the elements for italic

-and bold text were added; these are the I and B
+and bold text were added; these are the I

 elements.
 Here is an example of all of them, again as straight markup,